turingschool-examples/backend_mod_1_prework/day_1/questions.md

 ### What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.

+Interpolation is the ability to print the result of a piece of code within a string.
 puts "A #{animal} has black and white stripes."

 ### How do we get input from a user?
 What is the method that we would use?